Workbench-Retail/automation-mock-service/src/generated/action-selector/readme.md

-- **action** : All the following sub conditions must pass as per the api requirement
+- **search** : All the following sub conditions must pass as per the api requirement

 	- **condition first_search_request_LOGISTICS**: all of the following sub conditions must be met: